tarxvftech/FCS-152/README.md

 That's where this source code came from.
-It was not provided with a license, but it was expressly put out there according to the marketing materials as seen on aliexpress for 'amateur radio hacking'.
+It was not provided with a license, but it was expressly put out there according to the marketing materials as seen on aliexpress for 'amateur radio hacking' so we're assuming it's something fairly open.

+Long term I'd like this to get pulled into OpenRTX, but meanwhile we can still make some improvements.

 TODO: provide the links to the device, purchasing information (cyanpoem), and source code download.